-During the three months ended March 31, 2005, Boston Properties, Inc., as general partner of the Company, issued 12,317 shares of restricted stock and 202,391 LTIP Units under the stock option and incentive plan.
+During the three months ended March 31, 2005, the Company issued 12,317 shares of restricted stock and 202,391 LTIP Units under the stock option and incentive plan.
 The shares of restricted stock were valued at an aggregate of approximately \$0.7 million (\$57.99 per share).
 The LTIP Units were valued at an aggregate of approximately \$11.8 million.
-An LTIP Unit is generally the economic equivalent of a share of restricted stock in Boston Properties, Inc. The aggregate value of the LTIP Units is not included in Unearned Compensation in the Consolidated Balance Sheets as it is reflected in Redeemable Partnership Units.
+An LTIP Unit is generally the economic equivalent of a share of restricted stock in the Company.
+The aggregate value of the LTIP Units is not included in Unearned Compensation within Stockholders' Equity as such securities are those of the Operating Partnership and have been included in Minority Interests in the Consolidated Balance Sheets.
 Employees vest in restricted stock and LTIP Units over a five-year term.
-Restricted stock and LTIP Units are measured at fair value on the date of grant based on the number of shares or units granted and the closing price of the Boston Properties, Inc.'s Common Stock on the date of grant as quoted on the New York Stock Exchange.
+Restricted stock and LTIP Units are measured at fair value on the date of grant based on the number of shares or units granted and the closing price of the Company's Common Stock on the date of grant as quoted on the New York Stock Exchange.
 LTIP Units issued during the three months ended March 31, 2005 are valued using an option pricing model in accordance with the provisions of SFAS No. 123R.
 Such values are generally recognized as an expense ratably over the corresponding employee service period.
-Dividends or distributions paid on both vested and unvested shares and units of restricted stock and LTIP Units are charged directly to Partners' Capital and Redeemable Partnership Units, respectively, in the Consolidated Balance Sheets.
+Dividends or distributions paid on both vested and unvested shares and units of restricted stock and LTIP Units are charged directly to Earnings in Excess of Dividends and Minority Interests, respectively, in the Consolidated Balance Sheets.
 In addition, in accordance with the modified prospective application transition provisions of SFAS No. 123R, the Company has recognized compensation expense of approximately \$50,000 relating to its unvested stock options for the three months ended March 31, 2005.
 Stock-based compensation expense associated with all outstanding restricted stock and LTIP Unit awards and unvested stock options was approximately \$2.1 million and \$1.3 million for the three months ended March 31, 2005 and 2004, respectively.